November 21: Today in Royal History

 November 21, 2002 – Death of Prince Takamado of Japan at the Keio University Hospital in Tokyo, Japan; buried at the Toshimagaoka Imperial Cemetery in Tokyo, Japan

 Takamado was the youngest of the five children of Prince Mikasa of Japan.
 Takamado’s father Prince Mikasa was the youngest son of Emperor Taishō and the youngest brother of Emperor Hirohito (Shōwa).
-Takamado worked from 1981 until his death in 2002 as the administrator of the Japan Foundation which promotes Japanese arts, culture, and language exchange around the world.
+Takamado worked from 1981 until he died in 2002 as the administrator of the Japan Foundation which promotes Japanese arts, culture, and language exchange around the world.
 In 1984, he married Hisako Tottori, the daughter of a Japanese industrialist.
 The couple had three daughters.
 On November 21, 2002, while playing squash with the Canadian ambassador Robert Wright at the Canadian Embassy, Takamado collapsed due to ventricular fibrillation.
 He was immediately taken to Keio University Hospital but was already in a state of cardiopulmonary arrest.
 He was resuscitated but his condition then worsened and soon there was no hope that he would survive.
 With the consent of his wife, Takamado was removed from life support and died at the age of 47.

 Unofficial Royalty: Prince Takamado of Japan